 There is a large-print guide to Worcester Cathedral available.
 Please ask a Welcomer.
 There are also large print Service Booklets and Monthly Music Schemes available.
 A tactile maps, produced in partnership with the Royal National College for the Blind, is available in the Nave.

-Our welcome leaflet and map has been translated into a number of different languages.
-Click here for more information.
+Our welcome leaflet and map has been translated into a number of different languages, and can be downloaded here.

 Assistance Dogs are welcome.
 Pet dogs are invited to enjoy the grounds while on a lead.

 There is a hearing loop available during services, which our Vestry team can advise you further on.

 Access to the tower is by an ancient and at points very narrow spiral staircase.
 The climb of 235 steps can be strenuous, and should not be undertaken by anyone not reasonably fit, or uncomfortable with enclosed spaces.